 Every business owner or recruiter you encounter is going to be trained to choose among some of the industry’s best candidates.
 They’ll be looking to hire those who transmit a persona of confidence.
 Your experience and writing examples will be measured against how you perceive your work as well.

-Not knowing anything about the hiring company, lying about previous employment and asking about promotions and vacations are three things that are absolutely disastrous interview mistakes, according to The Muse.
-Moreover, your resume will look less appealing if all you managed to do for 30 minutes is nod and agree with the client.
+Not knowing anything about the hiring company, lying about previous employment and asking about promotions and vacations are three things absolutely disastrous interview mistakes, according to The Muse.
+Your resume will also look less appealing if all you managed to do for 30 minutes is nod and agree with the client.

 Talking too much, badmouthing your past employers and connecting late after the agreed time with the client can lead to a few ticks on the client’s list of negatives, according to The Balance Careers.
-You’ll want to stay away from topics that might be off-putting.
-Pay attention to the initial details they offered and be prepared to answer unfamiliar questions.
+Stay away from topics that might be off-putting, pay attention to the initial details they offered and be prepared to answer unfamiliar questions.

 4. Your Online Writing Business Doesn’t Leave an Impression on Your Clients